aFarkas/lazysizes/README.md

 #lazysizes
 **lazysizes** is a fast (jank-free) and self-initializing lazyloader for images (including responsive images), iframes, scripts/widgets and much more.
 It may become also your number one tool to integrate responsive images.
-Due to the fact that it can also automatically calculate the ``sizes`` attribute for your responsive images, it helps to separate layout (CSS) from content/structure (HTML) and makes integrating responsive images into any environment simply simple.
+Due to the fact that it can also automatically calculate the ``sizes`` attribute for your responsive images based on your CSS as also allows to use custom labeled media queries for you ``media`` attributes, it helps to separate layout (CSS) from content/structure (HTML) and makes integrating responsive images into any environment simply simple.

 ##How to